 A Phase 2 clinical study is currently ongoing to evaluate descriptively the long-term immunogenicity of at least 1 NoV (TAK-214) vaccine administration.

-- The drug being tested in this study is called NoV vaccine.
+- The drug being tested in this Phase 2 study is called NoV vaccine.
 NoV vaccine is being tested for protection against acute gastroenteritis (AGE) due to norovirus.

 - The study will enroll a maximum of 575 participants.
 Participants who previously received NoV vaccine in studies NOR-107, NOR-210 and NOR-204 will be enrolled.
 Participants from study NOR-107 will enter the study at the time of their 3rd-year post-primary vaccination and from studies NOR-210 and NOR-204, at their 2nd-year post-primary vaccination.
 The duration of participation in the study will be different for each participant.